-With gabapentin’s calming and anti-anxiety effects, it’s not surprising that studies have found it to be helpful in treating insomnia and sleep disorders.
+With gabapentin’s calming and anti-anxiety effects, it’s not surprising that studies have found it to help treat insomnia and sleep disorders.
 Many anti-anxiety medications, particularly those with sedative-like effects, can help users fall asleep more easily.

 In one 2010 study, gabapentin not only helped to treat study participants’ insomnia symptoms by decreasing spontaneous arousal — like waking up in the middle of the night — but it also improved their sleep quality by enhancing slow-wave sleep.

 Slow-wave sleep, also known as deep sleep, is the type of sleep that makes individuals feel rested in the morning.